MethodsAndPractices/vsteam/README.md

 ## 0.1.34
 Added support to queue a build by ID using the Add-VSTeamBuild function.
 The Add-VSTeamBuild function also fully qualifies the names of build definitions when you tab complete from command line.

-I added new fullname extended property to build definition type.
+I added new full name extended property to build definition type.

 Added support so you can update a project by ID as well as by Name.
 ## 0.1.33
 The variable to test if you are on Mac OS changed from IsOSX to IsMacOS.
 Because I have Set-StrictMode -Version Latest trying to access a variable that is not set will crash.

 ## 0.1.32
-Merge [Pull Request](https://github.com/DarqueWarrior/team/pull/16) from [Fergal](https://github.com/ObsidianPhoenix) which included the following:
+Merge [Pull Request](https://github.com/DarqueWarrior/vsteam/pull/16) from [Fergal](https://github.com/ObsidianPhoenix) which included the following:

 - Added Support for Build Tags
 - Added the ability to update KeepForever, and the Build Number
 - Added the ability to pull artifact data from the build

 ## 0.1.31
-Merge [Pull Request](https://github.com/DarqueWarrior/team/pull/17) from [Kees Verhaar](https://github.com/KeesV) which included the following:
+Merge [Pull Request](https://github.com/DarqueWarrior/vsteam/pull/17) from [Kees Verhaar](https://github.com/KeesV) which included the following:

 - Add ProjectName as a property on team member so it can be used further down the pipeline

 ## 0.1.30
-Merge [Pull Request](https://github.com/DarqueWarrior/team/pull/15) from [Kees Verhaar](https://github.com/KeesV) which included the following:
+Merge [Pull Request](https://github.com/DarqueWarrior/vsteam/pull/15) from [Kees Verhaar](https://github.com/KeesV) which included the following:

 - Add support for teams

 ## 0.1.29
-Merge [Pull Request](https://github.com/DarqueWarrior/team/pull/12) from [Andy Neillans](https://github.com/aneillans) which included the following:
+Merge [Pull Request](https://github.com/DarqueWarrior/vsteam/pull/12) from [Andy Neillans](https://github.com/aneillans) which included the following:

 - Fixed for on-premise URLS being incorrectly classed as VSTS accounts
 - Fixed for projects validation if you have more than 100 projects